kioskOG/Universal-Session-Structure/DevSecOps/DevSecOps.md

 >
 > *Key Learnings:*  The complexities of large-scale DevSecOps, the importance of governance, and the continuous evolution of security and operational excellence in a truly global and distributed context, with deep dives into advanced database and caching strategies and distributed system design patterns.
 You learn to lead and drive organizational change.

    ➡️ *Explore Enterprise DevSecOps →*

-✅ Who Is This For?
+## ✅ Who Is This For?

-> [NOTE]
+> [!NOTE]
-> `Aspiring DevSecOps Engineers:` Individuals with IT or development backgrounds looking to enter the field.
+> *Aspiring DevSecOps Engineers:* Individuals with IT or development backgrounds looking to enter the field.
 >
-> `System Administrators:` Those wanting to transition to modern DevOps/DevSecOps practices.
+> *System Administrators:* Those wanting to transition to modern DevOps/DevSecOps practices.
 >
-> `Developers:` Engineers aiming to understand the operational and security aspects of their applications.
+> *Developers:* Engineers aiming to understand the operational and security aspects of their applications.
 >
-> `DevOps/SRE Engineers:` Professionals seeking to deepen their security knowledge and implement advanced practices.
+> *DevOps/SRE Engineers:* Professionals seeking to deepen their security knowledge and implement advanced practices.
 >
-> `Cloud & Platform Architects:` Anyone involved in designing scalable, secure, and observable production systems.
+> *Cloud & Platform Architects:* Anyone involved in designing scalable, secure, and observable production systems.
 >
-> `Security Professionals:` Those looking to integrate security earlier and more effectively into the software delivery lifecycle.
+> *Security Professionals:* Those looking to integrate security earlier and more effectively into the software delivery lifecycle.

 ## 📌 What's Included in Each Session